 - Bunions form when the bones in the big toe enlarge, causing the toe to point inwards.
 This can be incredibly painful.

 - Calluses are areas of hard skin, on the feet, you might develop a specific type of callus known as a corn which can also be very painful.

 - If the toes are forced into a shoe that is too tight, they could end up crossing over one another.

 6 Best Women’s Hiking Shoes For Wide Feet

 1. Salomon Women’s X Ultra 3 MID GTX W Hiking Boots -TOP PICK

-Our top pick for women’s hiking shoes for wide feet comes in the form of these incredibly durable, stylish, and comfortable shoes which come in a choice of four colours.
+Our top pick for women’s hiking shoes for wide feet comes in the form of these incredibly durable, stylish, and comfortable shoes which come in a choice of four colors.
 It is essential to be able to express your style on the trail, and this is a great way to do it.

-Of course, looking good is one thing, but your comfort and how the shoes fit is far more important.
+Of course, looking good is one thing, but your comfort and how the shoes fit are far more important.
 These shoes have an EVA midsole for a truly comfortable experience; the inner sole is coated with a soft fabric for an even more luxurious feel.